Thunder2103/Algorithms-Visualiser/algorithms/SORTING.md

 Tim sort calculated the run size between the rangge of 32 - 64 (inclusive). <br>
 For arrays that are smaller than 64, the algorithm just performs an insersion sort on the whole array. <br>
 The process Tim Sort uses to calculate the run size can be found [here.](https://en.wikipedia.org/wiki/Timsort)

 ---

+### Cocktail Shaker Sort

+Algorithm steps:

+1. Set a variables named swapped to true
+2. While swapped is true do,
+3. Set swapped to false
+4. Iterate from the beginning of the array until the end comparing adjacent elements
+5. If the element to the left if larger than the element to the right swap them and set swapped to true
+6. If swapped is false, halt algorithm
+7. Iterate from the end of the array to the beginning comparing adjacent elements
+8. If the element to the left if larger than the element to the right swap them and set swapped to true

+Time Complexity: O(n<sup>2</sup>)<br>
+Space Complexity: O(1)

+---